damianhakert/damianhakert.github.io/source/posts/2016-10-10-gitlab-com-vs-gitlab-ee-vs-gitlab-ce.html.md

 <div class="panel-body">
 Okay.
 Let's say you love GitLab.com and you decided to have your own GitLab instance.
-If you are an advanced user of GitLab.com, it might be disappointing to move over GitLab CE.
+If you are an advanced user of GitLab.com, it might be disappointing to move over to GitLab CE.
 Sometimes, you'll find yourself wondering "where can I do this?", "where is that feature I love?", "where is my Pages server?".
 They're in GitLab EE.
-That's what drives you buy a single-user subscription.
+That's when you decide to buy a single-user subscription.
 </div>
 </div>